 “A cross-reactive vaccine, one vaccine to protect sheep against all serotypes and again this is the sort of work that industry has demanded MLA do.

 “We haven’t done a lot on footrot in the past – but over the last 12 months we’ve dedicated an enormous amount of our R&D back to industry to tell us where they want it spent.”

 Sheep footrot is a debilitating and highly infectious disease caused by various strains of the bacteria Dichelobacter nodosus that affect the hooves of sheep and can lead to loss of body weight and reduced meat and wool production.
 Seasonal conditions in some states have increased the number of flocks affected, but current vaccines only treat specific serotypes within flocks.

-A University of Sydney-led research team is due to complete the testing of antigens from the footrot bacterium which might protect sheep from infection by May 2018.
+Monash University’s collaborator, the University of Sydney, is due to complete the testing of antigens from the footrot bacterium by May 2018, which might protect sheep from infection.
 Following that it will be a matter of turning one or more of those antigens into a vaccine, which then has to be tested and registered by the Australian Pesticides and Veterinary Medicines Authority before it can be sold, MLA said.
 It could take 5-7 years for a vaccine to be available to producers.
 The footrot research is levy-funded.

 He said MLA was doing a lot of DNA work with footrot and Ovine Johne’s Disease on University of Sydney properties.
 The OJD research has not been funded by producer levy funds, but was coming from private and Federal Government investment.

 “There are animals that one, don’t get Johne’s and two, when they get Johne’s, they recover.